handsomefencer/unstoppable/README.md

 $ docker-compose up --build
 ```

-Relax for a few minutes while You should now be able to see the Rails welcome screen upon clicking [http://localhost:3000/](http://localhost:3000/).
+Relax for a few minutes while docker downloads the specified images, copies the files, and builds your application.
+Once it has finished, you should be able to see the Rails welcome screen at [http://localhost:3000/](http://localhost:3000/).

 ## Guard: